jzumbrink/WaveletTree/results.md

 Stand 30.06.2025 11:49 Uhr (2nd commit)
 SDSL WT Huff Access with 100000 iterations finished in 34 ms Wavelettree Access with 100000 iterations finished in 48 ms

+Construction
+Stand 30.06.2025 12:21 Uhr
+Wavelettree for text of length 52428800 was created in 1575 ms sdsl wv tree huff for text of length 52428800 was created in 1864 ms